You are here

 - identifying an assembled device as a refurbished device

-Therapeutic goods included in the part of the ARTG for goods known as Registered goods
+Therapeutic goods included in the part of the ARTG for goods known as registered goods; or therapeutic goods included in the part of the ARTG for goods known as provisionally registered goods.

 See AUST R number